Abwehr spy radio set

 After cleaning the four fixed base contacts, and the two dumbbell-shaped movable

-coming out over time.
+in place over time.

 The image above shows the disassembled double-pole power switch, with its